apiwatz-lee/apiwatz-lee/README.md

 Junior Software Developer
 -------------------------

-- As a junior in the field of software development
+- As a junior in the field of software development.
 - I am particularly interested in front-end development utilizing React.js.
-- Next step is to learning typescript
+- Currently delving into the intricacies of TypeScript to enhance my skills in building robust and type-safe applications.

 <a href="https://www.github.com/apiwatz-lee" target="_blank" rel="noreferrer"><img
 src="https://img.shields.io/github/followers/apiwatz-lee?logo=github&style=for-the-badge&color=0891b2&labelColor=000000" /></a>